A-MOHAMED14/CSS-portfolio/README.md

 ## Key Features And Accomplishments

-- Provided a concise and descriptive document title.
+- Provides a concise and descriptive document title.

-- Included semantic HTML elements such as `<header>, <nav>, and <footer>` to improve provide a clearer strucure.
+- Includes semantic HTML elements such as `<header>, <nav>, and <footer>` to improve provide a clearer strucure.

-- Displayed my name, a recent photo, and provided links to sections about myself, my work, and how to contact me.
+- Displays my name, a recent photo, and provided links to sections about myself, my work, and how to contact me.

-- Implemented smooth scrolling functionality for navigation links, enabling a seamless user experience when navigating to different sections of the portfolio.
+- Implements smooth scrolling functionality for navigation links, enabling a seamless user experience when navigating to different sections of the portfolio.

-- Designed a dedicated section for showcasing my recent work, with titled images that clearly represent each project.
+- Designs a dedicated section for showcasing my recent work, with titled images that clearly represent each project.

-- Linked each application image to its respective deployed application, allowing users to easily access and review the projects.
+- Links each application image to its respective deployed application, allowing users to easily access and review the projects.

-- Ensured the entire portfolio layout is responsive, adapting to various screen sizes and devices to provide an optimal viewing experience across different platforms.
+- Ensures the entire portfolio layout is responsive, adapting to various screen sizes and devices to provide an optimal viewing experience across different platforms.

 ## Website Preview